Joe and Judi’s Camino Adventure

 Two Weeks Until Departure

 We are trying to practice everything before we start our adventure, including the wine!
 We feel that we are well prepared, however, we are going to kick up our mileage a notch.
 We’re trying to eliminate the “morning aches”!
 We’ve checked the weather and it is trending nicely, however, I’m expecting at least one day of rain.
 Hopefully, it will be light showers.
-As we start our journey, we are looking forward to your comments.
-We will try to reply as quickly as we can.

 What is a Peregrino?